quixio/quix-streams/docs/connectors/sinks/apache-iceberg-sink.md

     To learn more about differences between Core and Community connectors, see the [Community and Core Connectors](../community-and-core.md) page.

+This sink writes batches of data to an Apache Iceberg table.
+By default, the data will include the kafka message key, value, and timestamp.

+Currently, supports Apache Iceberg hosted in:

+- AWS

+Supported data catalogs:

+- AWS Glue

+## How the Iceberg Sink Works
+`IcebergSink` is a batching sink.

+It batches processed records in memory per topic partition, serializes incoming data batches into Parquet format, and appends them to the Iceberg table, updating the table schema as necessary.

 ## How To Use Iceberg Sink